instructure/instructure-ui/packages/ui-tree-browser/src/TreeBrowser/README.md

 ### Change the order of appearance of items and collection

-By default, the order of collections and items depends on the order of `collections` and `items` array.
-We can override it by add new `sortOrder` comparision function.
+By default, the order of collections and items depend on the order of `collections` and `items` array.
+We can override it by providing a `sortOrder` comparison function.

 ---